 Some reasons why you might think twice about taking out more than one SBA loan include:

 Applying for a second SBA loan generally means continuing to meet the requirements.
 If you were eligible for the first loan, you’d likely qualify for the second, but it’s not a sure thing.
-Considering some of the tips below may help you qualify the second time around.
+Some steps that may help improve your chances include:

 There are several basic requirements your business must meet to be eligible for SBA loans.
 Some of the criteria that your business generally must meet are: